gilles-guillot/collab_quarto/README.md

 # collab_quarto
-A sandbox to explore git for collaborative quarto document writing
+A sandbox to explore git for collaborative quarto documents writing